RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

         Auto_ICE_CAS(fragment=frag, basis="cc-pVDZ", nmin=1.999, nmax=0.0, numcores=8, CASCI=True, tgen=tgen, memory=10000,
             initial_orbitals='RI-MP2', MP2_density='relaxed')

-Note that *nmin* and *nmax* are used to control the size of the orbital space using the natural occupations of the calculated natural orbitals.
+Note that *nmin* and *nmax* are used to control the size of the orbital space using the natural occupations of the calculated natural orbitals (MP2 or CCSD).
 Natural orbitals with occupation numbers < *nmin* and > *nmax* will be included.
 Here *nmin* = 1.999 will enforce a frozen-core approximation (check to make sure), while *nmax* = 0.0 will include all virtual orbitals (i.e. Full-CI within a frozen-core approximation).
 The inputfiles for these calculations can be found in the ORCA-ICE-CI directory.